Low Sugar Almond Flour Chocolate Cake (Diabetic-Friendly and Gluten-Free)

 a 2 tier low sugar chocolate cake with chocolate fosting on a cake stand

-You’re looking for a lower carb count cake – This recipe like my LOW CARB CHOCOLATE TORTE also switches the traditional wheat flour for a combination of almond and gluten free flour.
-Both have a different impact on blood glucose, which ultimately reduces the overall (diabetic) carb count for this cake
+This recipe like my LOW CARB CHOCOLATE TORTE also switches the traditional wheat flour for a combination of almond and gluten free flour.
+Both have a different impact on blood glucose, which ultimately reduces the overall (diabetic) carb count for this cake making it a great low-carb option and the perfect diabetic cake!

 a slice of almond flour chocolate cake